Construction of the Witten-Reshetikhin-Turaev TQFT from conformal field theory: Introduction

 We have the following geometric application of our construction.

-\begin{theorem} The connections constructed in the bundle of vacua for any holomorphic family of labeled marked curve given in \cite{TUY} preserves projectively a unitary structure which is projectively compatible with morphism of such families. \end{theorem} This theorem is an immediate corollary of our main Theorem \ref{Main}.
-By definition $\Vdag_{N,K}(\Sib,\lambda)$ is the covariant constant sections of the bundle of vacua twisted by a fractional power of a certain abelain theory over Teichm\"{u}ller space.
+\begin{theorem} The connections constructed in the bundle of vacua for any holomorphic family of labeled marked curves given in \cite{TUY} preserves projectively a unitary structure which is projectively compatible with morphism of such families. \end{theorem} This Theorem is an immediate corollary of our main Theorem \ref{Main}.
+By definition $\Vdag_{N,K}(\Sib,\lambda)$ is the covariant constant sections of the bundle of vacua twisted by a fractional power of a certain ghost theory over Teichm\"{u}ller space as described in \cite{AU2}.
 Using the isomorphism $I_{N,K}$ from our main Theorem \ref{Main}, we transfer the unitary structure on $\V_K^{SU(N)}(\Sib,\lambda)$ to the bundle of vacua over Teichm\"{u}ller space.
-Here we have used the preferred section of the abelian theory, to transfer the unitary structure to the bundle of vacua (see \cite{AU2}).
+Here we have used the preferred section of the ghost theory, to transfer the unitary structure to the bundle of vacua (see \cite{AU2}).
 Since the unitary structure on $\V_K^{SU(N)}(\Sib,\lambda)$ is invariant under the extended mapping class group, the induced unitary structure on the bundle of vacua will be projectively invariant under the action of the mapping class group.
 But since the bundle of vacua for any holomorphic family naturally is isomorphism to the pull back of the bundle of vacua over Teichm\"{u}ller space, we get the stated theorem.
+As a further application we get that

-\begin{theorem} The Hitchin connections constructed in the bundle over Teichm\"{u}ller space, whose fiber over an algebraic curve, representing a point in Teichm\"{u}ller space, is the geometric quantization at level $K$ of the moduli space of semi-stable bundles of rank $N$ and trivial determinant over the curve, projectively preserves a unitary structure which is projectively preserved by the mapping class group. \end{theorem} This is an immediate corollary of Theorem \ref{bofvunitary} and then the theorem by Laszlo in \cite{La1}, which provides a projective isomorphism of the two bundle with connections over Teichm\"{u}ller space from Theorem \ref{bofvunitary} and \ref{Hitchinunitary}.
+\begin{theorem} The Hitchin connections constructed in the bundle $\H^{(K)}$ over Teichm\"{u}ller space, whose fiber over an algebraic curve, representing a point in Teichm\"{u}ller space, is the geometric quantization at level $K$ of the moduli space of semi-stable bundles of rank $N$ and trivial determinant over the curve, projectively preserves a unitary structure which is projectively preserved by the mapping class group. \end{theorem} This is an immediate corollary of Theorem \ref{bofvunitary} and then the theorem by Laszlo in \cite{La1}, which provides a projective isomorphism of the bundle $\H^{(K)}$ with its Hitchin connection \cite{Hi} and then the bundle of vacua with the TUY-connections over Teichm\"{u}ller space.
+In the paper \cite{AUnitary} this unitary structure is constructed explicitly for $N=2$.
 We also get the following corollary